frederic-perez/AmE-dictionary/data/idioms.md

 __ruckus__ A large, uproarious commotion.
 __rue the day (that something happened)__ :three: To curse or bitterly regret a point in time (in which something happened or one did something). _I swear to you now, you will rue the day you ever crossed me!_
 __ruffle (one’s) feathers__
-__ruffle a few feathers__ To do something which annoys, irritates, or upsets other people.
+__ruffle a few feathers__ :two: To do something which annoys, irritates, or upsets other people. _I know my presentation about the effects of climate change is going to ruffle a few feathers, but I have got to raise awareness about this issue!_
+__ruffle feathers__ (ruffle (one’s) feathers) To annoy, irritate, or upset someone.
 __rug rat__ :two: (rugrat, ankle biter) A baby or young child, especially one that is not walking fully or at all (i.e. one that is still crawling on the rug). _How are your two rugrats doing, Tom?_
 __rule of law__ :two::hammer:
 __rule of thumb__ A general principle developed through experiential rather than scientific means.
 An approximation; a suggested method or guideline. _A good rule of thumb is to plant your seedlings around the end of May._